arissad/arissadang/essays/aireflection.md

 ### Other Uses
 The uses listed above address the majority of the ways I used AI in ICS 314.
 Some additional ways I used it was in brainstorming a slogan for our final project, or using it to explain the errors we were getting in deployment.
 ## Impact on Learning and Understanding
+Like I said before, using AI is a double edged sword.
+While it did help me to complete assignments and projects quickly and with less effort on my part, I still need to keep up and work on my own skills.
+Relying on it too much will definitely affect my knowledge in the long run, and before I know it, I won’t be able to function without AI.
+Since AI isn’t perfect by any means, I’m glad I could take this opportunity to find ways where I can work around its limitations.
+For all I know, using AI effectively could be a skill employers look for in the future, and using it in ICS 314 definitely strengthened my skills.
 ## Practical Applications
+Outside of ICS 314, I use AI to mostly brainstorm ideas for personal projects.
+It can turn a general idea into a plethora of new ones.
+This could apply to any real-world challenges, whether it be software engineering or something else.
+When I feel like I’m stuck at a dead end, AI can always open up a new path that I haven’t thought of yet.
+In the future, I see AI being implemented into our everyday lives to make certain tasks easier.
+Tools like Github Copilot and such already make coding a much easier task than it was a few years ago.
 ## Challenges and Opportunities
+For more advanced programs that run across multiple files, it’s definitely a lot harder to get the solution you want from AI.
+The more advanced instructions I gave, the more confused the AI got, and it would just end up barfing out random things that just made the program unnecessarily complicated.
+However, the code that AI can produce is still amazing and its capabilities are expanding day by day.
+I wouldn’t be surprised if there were classes that taught students how to utilize AI effectively and efficiently in the future.
 ## Comparitive Analysis
+In both a standard classroom and AI teaching, it all depends on what you make of it or the style of teaching.
+Traditional lecture styles are personally not effective for me, as I don’t retain that information because it’s not actively being applied.
+This could also apply to AI, where it gives me information on how to do things, but I’m not exactly implementing anything myself.
+On the contrary, more interactive classes that prioritize discussion and hands-on exercises are much more beneficial.
+I believe a combination of the two can be curated to make an even better learning experience.
 ## Future Considerations

 ## Conclusion